 Conference USA target Tyrese Powe on the West was in the mix for Defensive MVP.
 Southland targets Darius Williams, Kevin McGuin and Eamon Perry did well, same goes for Conference USA targets Xavier Simmons and Alex Blundell.

 Kohl’s Kicking product Warren of the West also nailed a 51-yard field goal on Arthur Liebau hold and Bryan Worrell snap.
-South Carolina commit Mitch Jeter of the East hit a 52-yard field goal on Joseph Wells and Hunter Chambers snap.
+South Carolina commit Mitch Jeter of the East hit a 52-yard field goal on Joseph Wells hold and Hunter Chambers snap.